learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 categories: docker distroless alpine
 ---

-When it comes to building Docker containers you should always strive for smaller images. **Images that share layers and are smaller in size are quicker to transfer and deploy**.
+When it comes to building Docker containers, you should always strive for smaller images. **Images that share layers and are smaller in size are quicker to transfer and deploy**.

-But how do you keep the size under control when every `RUN` statement creates a new layer and you need intermediate artifacts before the image is ready?
+But how do you keep the size under control when every `RUN` statement creates a new layer, and you need intermediate artefacts before the image is ready?

 <!--more-->